-- 1. If you are not requesting any supplies move to the next section and skip the below steps. - 2.
+- 1. Click "No supplies requested" if you are not requesting any supplies. - 2.
 Name.
 Enter requested supply name. - 3.
 Base cost.
 Enter cost for the specific supply.
-The cost should be broken down to the lowest form; therefore, if you are requesting \$30 per month for office supplies, the calculation should be 12 x \$30 and not 1 x \$360. - 4.
+The cost should be broken down to the lowest form; therefore, if you are requesting \$30 per month for office supplies, the calculation should be $12 \times 30$ and not $1 \times 360$ . - 4.
 Qty.
 Enter the quantity. - 5.
 Subtotal.
 Automatically calculates (base cost times quantity). - 6.
 Description.
 Enter the supply request with a description and justification explaining why the supplies are necessary for the success of the project (limited to 1,000 characters).
 Provide any additional calculations that make up the base cost. - 7.
 Add item.
 Click to add additional supply requests (repeat steps 2 through 6). - 8.
 Delete.
 Click to delete an item. - 9.
-This completes Section 14E.
-Please confirm that you have no validation errors; if so, please correct before moving away from this section.
-Once you are ready, please use the left-hand navigation to move to the next section.
+Click "next" to move to section 14.E.
+If any required fields are unanswered, they will be flagged with warning messages.

-Figure 3 is a screenshot of the supplies budget worksheet from the online application.
+Figure 3 on page 54 is a screenshot of the supplies budget worksheet from the online application.